duoshock/UM-70/Assembly Guide.md

 **DO NOT PLUG/UNPLUG TRRS CABLE WHEN POWER IS ON (I.E. WHEN USB CABLE IS CONNECTED), IT WILL SHORT THE CONTROLLER AND MAY KILLS IT.**

-Check all switches and encoders are working before proceeding to next step.
+Check all switches and encoder are working before proceeding to next step.

 ### **Troubleshoot**